 Or better yet, get on a boat tour to the Dry Tortugas National Park.
 Read more about this recommended option below.

-For help in choosing a boat company to go snorkeling with, this TripAdvisor Traveler Article about Key West snorkeling tours is a good resource.
+For help in choosing a boat company to go snorkeling with, read TripAdvisor reviews of the tour companies.
 If you see a mention of Sunny Days doing a trip to Looe Key from Key West, they no longer do that trip.

 If you are only going to be in Key West and not venturing farther up the keys, our most recommended snorkeling boat tour is to the Dry Tortugas National Park, which is 70 miles west of Key West.
 Unlike the other boat tour options, you sign up specifically to go to Dry Tortugas.